• Skip to main content

 Verizon Email API Insecure Direct Object Reference Thoughts and Takeaways

 It was recently announced that there was a flaw identified (and since fixed) in the Verizon API that allowed access to Verizon customer email accounts.
-The way this worked was that there was an ID parameter with the email account’s user ID specified.
-If a user supplied a different user’s ID name, that user’s email account would be returned.
+The way this worked was that there was an ID parameter with the email account's user ID specified.
+If a user supplied a different user's ID name, that user's email account would be returned.
 This is known as an Insecure Direct Object Reference.
-It was also found that the attacker could not only read another user’s email, but also send email from that account.
-This could be very useful in spear phishing attacks because users are more trustful of emails from their contacts.
+It was also found that the attacker could not only read another user's email, but also send email … [Read more...] about Verizon Email API Insecure Direct Object Reference Thoughts and Takeaways

 Filed Under: Take-Aways Tagged With: api, authorization bypass, developer awareness, developers, insufficient authorization, qa, security, security awareness, security testing, testing, verizon, vulnerability